 Limited Submission Opportunities

 Limited Submission Opportunities (LSOs) are external funding opportunities where sponsors limit the number or types of applications Vanderbilt can submit, either as pre- or full proposals.
 Such restrictions are included in the opportunity announcement and can be for awards or research funding.
-Research Development & Support (RDS), within the Office of the Vice Provost for Research, is responsible for coordinating the review and selection of institutional nominees for LSOs.
+Research Development & Support (RDS), within the Office of the Vice Provost for Research and Innovation, is responsible for coordinating the review and selection of institutional nominees for LSOs.
 For LSOs that VU and VUMC must submit collaboratively, the OVPR will also coordinate the review and selection of nominees with the Office of Research (OOR) in the Vanderbilt University Medical Center.

 - Search Open Opportunities